Heroin Detox Center at Windward Way

 Medically Supervised Heroin Detox

-Men who were addicted to heroin and have completed our heroin rehab treatment program often give us over-the-top feedback.
+Men and women who were addicted to heroin and have completed our heroin rehab treatment program often give us over-the-top feedback.
 They want us to know what a difference Windward Way made for them; that our program gave them the new chance they needed to follow their dreams.
-Withdrawing from heroin is never easy, but our medically supervised heroin detox offers the highly trained support and timetable that men need to start the next phase of our heroin addiction rehab program of recovery.
+Withdrawing from heroin is never easy, but our medically supervised heroin detox offers the highly trained support and timetable that people need to start the next phase of our heroin addiction rehab program of recovery.

 Windward Way has an addiction treatment program for you or for a man who you care about.
 Life doesn’t need to keep spinning out of control.
 This deadly drug doesn’t have to win—our heroin addiction treatment can help you beat it.
 Our intake staff takes calls at all hours and we’re here for you right now at 855-491-7694.